 She was awarded an OBE for services to the welfare of children in 2009.
 She is a Senior Associate at the Social Care Institute for Excellence and a NED at L&Q Living,a care and support housing association.
 Hannah is a member of the Trust’s Finance & Performance Committee, which played a significant part in the Trust’s exit from Financial Special Measures.
-She also forms part of the Trust’s Remuneration Committee which is responsible for determining the policy of executive pay
+She also forms part of the Trust’s Remuneration Committee which is responsible for determining the policy of executive pay.

 Jamal Butt, Associate Non-executive Director

 Jamal brings valued commercial and pharmacy experience, having spent more than 20 years in a variety of senior strategic and commercial roles within Boots UK.

-Trained at the London School of Pharmacy and also at the Said Business School, he now has experience and expertise in leading large change management programmes across the UK, as well as an extensive network of relationships within the NHS and private organisations.
+Trained at the London School of Pharmacy and also at the Said Business School, Oxford University, he now has experience and expertise in leading large change management programmes across the UK, as well as an extensive network of relationships within the NHS and private organisations.

 Over recent years, Jamal has headed-up the healthcare services wing at Celesio UK, which supports the creation of innovative integrated services across primary, secondary and social care and has also previously been Head of Pharmacy for Boots UK.